erinfry6/RNASeqRealignAcrossPrimates/README.md

  - run basrc_file with the appropriate PATH 's to run lastz titled 'blastz' instead (blastz is no longer available but lastz does the same thing).
- 	Just download the latest version of lastz, make a copy of the executable in the lastz/src directory and name it blastz Then change the two PATHs to the location of blastz and multiz  *This step was added by EF*
+ 	Just download the latest version of lastz, make a copy of the executable in the lastz/src directory and name it blastz Then change the two PATHs in bashrc_file to the location of blastz and multiz  *This step was added by EF*

  - align these sequences with LASTZ and TBA (download multiz) using run.tba.alignments.sh *EF has modified this substantially*